 You can probably imagine how people go broke from following too many lifestyle influencers.
 The more high-end the products or items they’re sharing on their social platforms, the greater the kickbacks they likely receive from the company.
-This is how influencers make money.
-So when you make a purchase, that luxury influencer gets some benefit from your spending.

 While you may believe with all your heart that every Instagram influencer you follow is totally sincere, let’s be real.
 They’re showing you what they want to show you.
 Most of the time, it only includes the best: the prettiest home, the shiniest car, the most peaceful vacation, or a particular designer handbag.

 Think about the ways influencers on YouTube, Instagram, and other social media sites might be leading you to overspend and maybe even go broke.